cesarhdz/wordpress-packages/README.md

 ````

-That's it, now you can run `$ composer install|update` and you get the following files installed:
+That's it, now you can run

+    $ composer install --prefer-dist

+And you get the following files installed

     + vendor
         + composer